-Buildings should be considered as an evolving project which changes throughout its life and be affected by modified use.
+To be seen as smart buildings, structures should be considered as an evolving project which changes throughout its life and be affected by modified use.
 With the evolution of information technology, investment in systems should not become an expensive mistake by the virtue of their inflexibility.

-Instead you should be thinking of implementing interoperable strategies that deliver common ‘look and feel’ control, monitoring, alarm handling, analysis and management reporting tools to maximise the performance of your buildings, people and systems.
+In order to create these smart buildings, you should be thinking of implementing interoperable strategies that deliver common ‘look and feel’ control, monitoring, alarm handling, analysis and management reporting tools to maximise the performance of your buildings, people and systems.

 Cortech’s Energy and BMS modules form part of the Datalog command and control solution enabling real time monitoring and control of smart building technology.
 This reduces the need and overhead cost for a dedicated manned BMS control desk.